zhubonan/aiida-fireworks-scheduler/docs/source/user_guide/get_started.rst

   verdi data fireworks-scheduler duplicate-computer -Y <computer-name>  --included-codes

 The new ``Computer`` will be assigned with a suffix ``-fw``, with original settings copied over,

+By default, each AiiDA calculation is performed in a clean login shell on the node running fireworks.
+This is needed when the scheduler does not support running sub-jobs, or using smart wrappers for launching MPI programs.
+Certain schedulers actually support running sub-jobs inside a single job, such as SLURM.
+In this case, the ``_aiidasubmit.sh`` should be launched in the same environment rather than in a fresh login shell.
+To select this mode of operation, use the ``fireworks.keepenv`` entrypoint rather than ``fireworks.default`` when setting up scheduler for the ``Computer``.
+In this case, a ``--job-should-keep-env`` flag should be passed to ``duplicate-computer`` command.

 Running calculations